samsquire/simd-accelerated-control-flow/README.md

 This is an idea I had while learning about SIMD.

-I think SIMD can be used to accelerate high indirection, **control flow** heavy code as used by dynamic languages, specifically **comparison statements**.
+I think SIMD can be used to accelerate high indirection, **control flow** heavy code as used by dynamic languages, specifically **comparison operations**.

 I had the idea we can spider our if statements in our code, work out every permutation of them and run multiple SIMD CMP sequentially (representing parallel if statements for multiple records) and **subtract those vectors** because that is commutative and then map that to an integer of permutation of straight line control flow and use a jump table to dispatch to that permutation of control flow.
 Essentially, we run 32 if statements for 32 records at a time.
 I call it control flow monomorphisation, because you have to generate code for each permutation of all your if statements.
 You can do the dispatch in a separate threads for even more throughput.